Smallness of neutrino masses and leptogenesis in 331 composite Higgs model: Introduction

 In this note the mass hierarchy in the lepton sector and leptogenesis are discussed in the framework of 331 composite Higgs model (CHM3).
 The strongly interacting sector of the CHM3 possesses a global $SU(3)_C \times SU(3)\times U(1)_6$ symmetry which contains the SM gauge group as a subgroup and may stem from $SU(6)$ subgroup of $E_6$.
 The $E_6$ inspired composite Higgs models (E$_6$CHM) were explored in Refs. \cite{Nevzorov:2015sha,Belyakova:2024fcw}\footnote{The $E_6$ inspired supersymmetric extensions of the SM were studied in \cite{e6ssm}.}.
 Near the compositeness scale $f$ the breakdown of the approximate $SU(3)\times U(1)_6$ symmetry takes place giving rise to the composite Higgs doublet.
 Since the $SU(3)$ symmetry does not contain $SU(2)_{cust}$ subgroup the electroweak precision measurements imply that $f\gtrsim 5-6\,\mbox{TeV}$ \cite{Nevzorov:2015sha}.

 The paper is organised as follows.
-In the next section we specify the CHM3, discuss the generation of masses of the SM fermions and argue that an approximate discrete $Z_2$ symmetry can lead to tiny masses of the left--handed neutrino.
-This discrete symmetry may also result in relatively light composite partners of the left--handed leptons which might be detected at the LHC in the near future.
+In the next section we specify the CHM3, discuss the generation of masses of the SM fermions and argue that approximate $U(1)_L$ and discrete $Z_2$ symmetries can lead to tiny masses of the left--handed neutrino.
+The approximate $Z_2$ symmetry may also result in relatively light composite partners of the left--handed leptons which might be detected at the LHC in the near future.
 The leptogenesis in such scenario is considered in section 3.
 Our results are summarised in section 4.